thundercore/developers-portal/docs-en/get-wallet.md

 ## ThunderCore Hub

-ThunderCore Hub is a secure and easy to use crypto wallet with full Dapp browser capability.
+ThunderCore Hub is a secure and easy to use crypto wallet with full DApp browser capability.

 ### Install ThunderCore Hub
 Download the ThunderCore Hub on [App Store](https://apps.apple.com/tw/app/thundercore-hub/id1471222243) or [Google Play](https://play.google.com/store/apps/details?id=com.thundercore.mobile) and follow the instructions below.